AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-notes-to-page-issues.md

 >[!TIP]
 >
->You can delete your note by clicking the small x in the upper left hand corner.&nbsp;
+>You can delete your note by clicking the small x in the upper left hand corner.

 ## Add Notes in Page Detail Drill Down {#add-notes-in-page-detail-drill-down}